Tomb of Yu Hong: Tomb

 Rubbing of Yu Hong's epitaph cover, carved with nine characters in seal script.

 Hunting scene on a gilded silver plate showing Sasanian emperor Khosrow I, which shares similarities with the figures carved on Yu Hong's sarcophagus: the sun disc and crescent moon symbol, streamers flying behind headdress, position of riding figures, et cetera.

 It is a single-chamber tomb of brick structure, composed of the tomb passageway, foyer, entrance and chamber.
 The entrance is almost entirely destroyed except for the lower part.
 Five octagonal marble pillars were found in the chamber, about 132 centimetres in height, two of which are intact, three are broken.
 Each one has a pillar foundation in the shape of an upturned lotus.
-A marble sarcophagus located in the centre of the chamber.
+A marble sarcophagus was located in the centre of the chamber.

 Apart from the marble pillars and sarcophagus, the tomb has yielded human figurines in stone, horse figurines in pottery, white porcelain bowls, two epitaph covers and stones, et cetera, amounting to more than 80 pieces.
 The central part of the epitaph cover for Yu Hong is taken up by nine characters in relief in seal script, it reads “Epitaph of Master Yu of the Great Sui, formerly unequalled in Honour” (大隋故儀同虞公墓誌).